Eri9898/Ticket-Lifecycle/README.md

 <img src="https://imgur.com/rkypfaw.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <br />
 2. Usually the lead Help desk person will assign the ticket to an Agent and also makes sure the tickets follow SLA guidelines.
 So in order to do that you must click on a ticket and the read through it.
-To adjust the SLA  (Severity Leve) of a ticket you may click on SLA plan and select from the list.
+To adjust the SLA  (Severity Level) of a ticket you may click on SLA plan and select from the list.
 </p>
 Click create
 </p>